Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Introduction

-In this work, we argue that \textit{ordinality} should serve as a core organizing principle for multimodal learning in composite materials.
-We propose ORDinal-aware imagE-tabulaR alignment (ORDER), a multimodal pretraining framework that constructs a latent space reflecting both cross-modal alignment and ordinal property characteristics.
-Beyond learning correspondence between tabular descriptors and microstructural images, ORDER ensures that materials with similar target properties are embedded in nearby regions, thereby preserving the semantic continuity of composite design spaces and enable effective learning from sparse observations.
+In this work, we propose ORDinal-aware imagE-tabulaR alignment (ORDER), a multimodal pretraining framework that constructs a latent space reflecting both cross-modal alignment and ordinal property characteristics.
+Beyond mere alignment between tabular descriptors and microstructural images, we identify \emph{physical ordinality} as a crucial factor to consider when building the multimodal latent space: incremental increases in descriptors, e.g., fiber density corresponds to denser cross-sections in micrographs and higher strength.
+ORDER ensures both the image and tabular embeddings of denser materials are consistently mapped further along the same direction in the latent space than sparser ones, thereby enabling reliable interpolation to unobserved design points from only hundreds of samples.
 Our key design to achieve this is ordinal-aware contrastive learning within each modality, which draws closer samples with similar target properties.
 To optimize against current multimodal contrastive learning process that equally separates any mismatch pair while not disturbing its cross-modal alignment effect, one straightforward solution is to weight the two objectives appropriately but requires grid-search on validation data.
 To achieve adaptive and dynamic weighting on any dataset, we further introduce preference-guided multitask learning~\cite{mahapatra2020multi} to ensure Pareto optimal of the bi-objective optimization process.
+Addressing annotation scarcity during pretraining, we additionally derive physics-based ordinal surrogate signals from constitutive material models as label-efficient proxies for ground-truth property labels, enabling effective pretraining when property measurements are unavailable.
 In accordance with prior work~\cite{sgpt}, we focus on aligning tabular and visual modalities, as descriptor and property information is typically documented in tabular form while microscopy images provide complementary microstructural details.
 While existing approaches usually resort to training smaller neural networks~\cite{he2016deep} due to the limited multimodal composite datasets, we instead propose to adapt the vision transformer~\cite{dosovitskiy2020image} from the pretrained CLIP model~\cite{radford2021learning} using parameter-efficient fine-tuning (PEFT)~\cite{hu2022lora}.